rboddy/rboddy.github.io/README.md

 * Create a README.md
 * Create a Wiki

 But wait!
 That's stuff we know right?
 As users of Github, we check out READMEs and Wikis all the time.
 But how do we make it look readable for the public (like this one)?
+And then how do we turn it into a public facing website for the every day non-github user?

 ## Github Markdown